-At a minimum, detailed inspection of load bearing components and associated waterproofing or building envelope systems is required...including flashing, membranes, coatings, and sealants that protect the load bearing components from exposure to moisture.
-In addition, intrusive investigation: i.e. cutting away stucco or siding to access the structural elements may be necessary.
-The report must include a list of the elements for which the HOA has maintenance and repair responsibility, recommendations for repair or replacement of the systems identified, and the expected remaining useful life of those components.
-The findings of the report are to be included in the association's Reserve Study, per the requirements listed in section 5551 of the California Civil Code (also known as the Davis-Stirling Act).
+At a minimum, detailed inspection of load-bearing components and associated waterproofing or building envelope systems is required, including flashing, membranes, coatings, and sealants that protect the load bearing components from exposure to moisture.
+In addition, intrusive investigation: i.e., cutting away stucco or siding to access the structural elements may be necessary.
+The report must include a list of the elements for which the association has maintenance and repair responsibility, recommendations for repair or replacement of the systems identified, and the expected remaining useful life of those components.
+The findings of the report must be included in the association's reserve study, per the requirements listed in section 5551 of the California Civil Code.
+Note, this applies to wood framed elements only; those constructed of steel, masonry, concrete, or a combination thereof, are not included in the inspection requirements.